vitoplantamura/MagicTrackpad2ForWindows/README.md

 1) Connect the MT2 to the PC via USB and first install the imbushuo driver: download [this file (for x86)](https://github.com/imbushuo/mac-precision-touchpad/releases/download/2105-3979/Drivers-amd64-ReleaseMSSigned.zip) or [this file (for ARM)](https://github.com/imbushuo/mac-precision-touchpad/releases/download/2105-3979/Drivers-arm64-ReleaseMSSigned.zip), unzip it, right-click on the INF file and click "Install".

 2) Download the zip file of this project from the [Releases](https://github.com/vitoplantamura/MagicTrackpad2ForWindows/releases) of this repo, unzip it, start the Control Panel and click on "Install Driver".

+3) Manually choose the drivers in Device Manager for the Human Interface Devices with the Instance Path that matches this: USB\VID_05AC&PID_0324&MI_00\8&3483184D&0&0001 & USB\VID_05AC&PID_0324&MI_01\8&3483184D&0&0001 to be the Apple USB Precision Touchpad Device (User-mode) by Bingxing Wang.
+This can be done by double-clicking the device item in Device Manager -> (Details Tab) Update Driver -> Browse my computer for drivers -> Pick from list of drivers -> Uncheck Show compatible hardware.

+4) Use [AmtPtpControlPanel] to fine tune your experience after confirming that the driver has loaded successfully.

 ## How the Installation Works